-Indigenous and Northern Affairs Minister Carolyn Bennett has confirmed Rowland Harrison, Q.C., as Ministerial Special Representative to conduct a comprehensive review of the operations of the Canada Petroleum Resources Act (CPRA) and to lead an ongoing engagement process with Indigenous governments, organizations, stakeholders and other interested parties to determine how the Act can best contribute to the responsible development of Canada's Arctic oil and gas resource opportunities.
+On November 26, 2015 Indigenous and Northern Affairs Minister Carolyn Bennett confirmed Rowland Harrison, Q.C., as Ministerial Special Representative to conduct a comprehensive review of the operations of the Canada Petroleum Resources Act (CPRA) and to lead an ongoing engagement process with Indigenous governments, organizations, stakeholders and other interested parties to determine how the Act can best contribute to the responsible development of Canada's Arctic oil and gas resource opportunities.

-- examine key legislation, regulation, policy and contractual arrangements that make up the management of Northern oil and gas
+- examined key legislation, regulation, policy and contractual arrangements that make up the management of Northern oil and gas

-- compare Canada's Northern petroleum management structure with equivalent management structures in international jurisdictions with similar petroleum activities in comparable environments
+- compared Canada's Northern petroleum management structure with equivalent management structures in international jurisdictions with similar petroleum activities in comparable environments;

-- assess the CPRA's contribution to achieving the original policy intent of the Government of Canada and specifically, as the legislation relates to the Arctic
+- assessed the CPRA's contribution to achieving the original policy intent of the Government of Canada and specifically, as the legislation relates to the Arctic;

-- take into account the interests of rights holders under relevant self-government and comprehensive land claim agreements
+- took into account the interests of rights holders under relevant self-government and comprehensive land claim agreements;

-- consider changes and recommendations to the management of oil and gas resources, including potential legislative amendments, in support of Canada's interests in oil and gas matters in the Arctic
+- considered changes and recommendations to the management of oil and gas resources, including potential legislative amendments, in support of Canada's interests in oil and gas matters in the Arctic; and,

-- review frontier lands under the responsibility of the Minister of Indigenous and Northern Affairs with a focus on the Beaufort Sea
+- reviewed frontier lands under the responsibility of the Minister of Indigenous and Northern Affairs with a focus on the Beaufort Sea.

 - The Canada Petroleum Resources Act was established in 1985.